Consensys/quorum-profiling/stresstest-aws/README.md

  # Test Quorum in AWS
- This tool spins up a quorum network based on the inputs given in `setting.tfvars` using `terraform` in AWS and automatically executes the `Jmeter` stress test profile as specified in the config.
+ This tool spins up a Quorum network based on the inputs given in `setting.tfvars` using `terraform` in AWS and automatically executes the `Jmeter` stress test profile as specified in the config.

  The below diagram explains the overall architecture of the stress test environment that the tool will bring up:
  ![architecture](StressTestArch.jpg)